SasView/sasview/src/sas/qtgui/MainWindow/media/graph_help.rst

 *NOTE!
 The slicer size will reset if you try to select a region greater than the size of the data.*

-Alternatively, once a 'slicer' is active you can also select the region to average by bringing back the *Dataset Menu* and selecting *Edit Slicer Parameters*.
+Alternatively, you can also select the region to average by bringing back the *Dataset Menu* and selecting *Edit Slicer Parameters*.
 A dialog window will appear in which you can enter values to define a region or select the number of points to plot (*nbins*).